John and Gerry's Orchids of Britain and Europe

 Ophrys sitiaca

-genetic contributers.
-Crete is viewed as the home of this ophrys and populations outside of this island are now being viewed suspiciously.
-On Lesbos and Chios the later flowering plants once regarded as O. sitiaca have now been split off and reclassified as either O. pelinea or O. polycratis and its highly probable that similar species revision will occur over the rest of the Aegean in due course.
+O. sitiaca is generally thought to be of hybrid origin with O. omegaifera and one of the O. fusca group as progenitors.
+This hybrid background almost certainly accounts for its variability and consequent difficulties with identification.
+Crete is very much viewed as the home of this Ophrys and other populations outside of the island are now being carefully studied.
+In Lesbos and Chios, the later flowering plants once assumed to be O. sitiaca have now been split off and reclassified as either O. pelinaea or O. polycratis.
+It is highly probable that further taxonomic revision will occur over the coming years.

 .